iwyg/apipage/README.md

 - set default format and format url parameter in `System/Preferences`
 - set pagetype to `API` (do not set any pagetype other then API when using the `content type mappings` extension)

-- set your templates output format to `xml`, e.g.:
+- set your template's output format to `xml`, e.g.:

 		<?xml version="1.0" encoding="UTF-8"?>
 		<xsl:stylesheet version="1.0"